Setting Up Alert Manager on Kubernetes – Beginners Guide

 Config Map for Alert Template

-We need alert templates for all the receivers we use (email, slack etc).
-Alert manager will dynamically substitute the values and delivers alerts to the receivers based on the template.
+We need alert templates for all the receivers we use (email, Slack, etc).
+Alert manager will dynamically substitute the values and deliver alerts to the receivers based on the template.
 You can customize these templates based on your needs.

 Create a file named AlertTemplateConfigMap.yaml